This page was reviewed or revised on Tuesday, May 24, 2016 12:10 PM

-Some clinics and classes are held on specific days; others are held every so often or to meet community demand.
+Some classes and clinics are held on specific days; others are held every so often or to meet community demand.

 Prenatal classes promote a healthy pregnancy and prepare you for the birth and care of your baby.

-There are parenting classes that can help you raise your children from toddlers to teens.
+Parenting classes can help give you the skills to cope with the challenges and help you raise healthy and happy children from toddlers to teens.

 The Food Handler Certification Program is designed to teach food handlers the general principles of safe food handling.

-For eligible children 17 years of age and younger.
-Clinics are held Monday to Friday.
+Dental clinics are held Monday to Friday for eligible children 17 years of age and younger.
 Make an appointment by visiting or calling our main office:

-Birth control and sexual counselling services are available in Point Edward, Petrolia and Forest.
+Birth control and sexual health counselling services are available at our Point Edward, Petrolia and Forest offices.
 Check clinic locations, dates and times.
 Appointments are preferred.

 This four-week program can help you kick the tobacco habit.